 3.00

-Introduces the content and processes of teaching science.
-Learners explore science processes, strategies, procedures, assessment options and factors affecting science learning.
-Learners study and practice strategies for assisting with group and individual activities in science.
+Students are introduced to the content and processes of teaching science.
+Students explore science processes, strategies, procedures, assessment options and factors affecting science learning.
+Students practice strategies for assisting with group and individual activities in science.
+This course provides a foundation in the concepts and models of hands-on, student-centered science and its assessment as described in WI DPI Science Standards and Next Generation Science Standards (NGSS).

 3.00

-Applies the skills learned in previous program courses in a school setting while under the supervision of a Department of Public Instruction certified teacher.
-Support learners while demonstrating professionalism.
+Students apply the skills learned in previous program courses in a school setting while under the supervision of a Department of Public Instruction certified teacher.
+Students support learners while demonstrating professionalism.
 Learners begin the reflective process.

 NTC Assessments Offered: